ltalavera19/ltalavera19/itmo-356/Review Questions/chapter-02/chapter-02.md

 1. When Bill Gates wrote his 1976 *"Open Letter to Hobbyists"*, was he justified in his complaint?
 Why or why not?

+I do not believe he was justified with his complaints due to him being the casue of most of them and the company that he was trying to make and develop.

 1. According to Eric Raymond in the move, the adoption curve of Linux and the adoption curve the internet do what ~32:20?